MelbourneDeveloper/bloobit/README.md

 ```

 ### Implementing Logic
-Send messages or events to the Bloobit via the methods.
+Extend Bloobit and send messages or events to the Bloobit via the methods.
 Call emit when the state changes.
-If the state is mutable, you need to send a new instance of the state anyway.

 ```dart
 class AppBloobit extends Bloobit<AppState> {